Remote Monitoring solution accelerator overview

 You can provision simulated devices from the dashboard in the solution portal.

-The IoT hub ingests data sent from the devices into the cloud and makes it available to the services in the IoT solution backend for processing.
+The IoT hub ingests telemetry sent from both the physical and simulated devices into the cloud.
+The IoT hub makes the telemetry available to the services in the IoT solution backend for processing.

 The IoT hub in the solution also:

 - Maintains an identity registry that stores the IDs and authentication keys of all the devices permitted to connect to the portal.

-- Invokes methods on your devices on behalf of the solution portal.
+- Invokes methods on your devices on behalf of the solution accelerator.

 - Maintains device twins for all registered devices.
 A device twin stores the property values reported by a device.
 A device twin also stores desired properties, set in the solution portal, for the device to retrieve when it next connects.